King-cobra711/Battery-Arbitrage-App/README.md

 - **Students**: Learn about energy markets and battery economics
 - **Researchers**: Study arbitrage strategies and market dynamics

-## 📝 License

-This project is open source and available under the MIT License.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📞 Support

-For questions or issues, please open an issue on GitHub.

 ---

 **Note**: This application uses simulated data for educational purposes.
 Real trading decisions should be based on actual market data and professional analysis.